Best Bluetooth Car Adaptors

 It’s like having a mini FM radio station in your car.

-If you do hear static when it’s connect, try another frequency.
+If you do hear static when it’s connected, try another frequency.
 You will know when the FM Transmitter has connected as the frequency will go silent.

 - Microphone capabilities – for phone calls.